Kirikongo: Archaeological deposits at Kirikongo and interpretations

 The village site of Kirikongo was occupied during the Iron Age, from around AD 100 to 1700.
 The site consists of thirteen mounds interspersed over a thirty-seven hectare area.
 The majority of the mounds are centered in a village center, with the remainder clustered in a greater spread.
 Characteristic of other Iron Age sites, archaeological deposits at Kirikongo are indicative of iron smelting and production of ground stone for agricultural processing.

 Kirikongo may represent one of many dispersed household clusters throughout the Upper Volta river system.
 The earliest occupations at Kirikongo have been dated to around AD 100 and consist of a single household.
 By AD 500, there were several households present at the site—indicative of population increase and cultural continuity.
 These households were constructed out of earthen materials with clay floors.
 The households were generally equal in status in AD 500, but over the years, the society stratified based on family lineage demonstrated by differences in settlement organization.
 During this period, housing structures changed from a construction from earthen materials to the use of brick architecture.
 Around AD 1100 a more complex structure, with status based on a mix of lineage, heads of households, and skilled professionals emerged.
 The presence of cattle at Kirikongo provides data that supports cultural developments at Jenne-Jeno as part of a migration of ancestral Bwa peoples.

-Architectural features of note at Kirikongo include ritualized architecture indicative of an ancestor house where goods were collected and stored and ritual animal sacrifice occurred—evidenced by faunal remains.
+Architectural features of note at Kirikongo include ritualized architecture indicative of an ancestor house where goods were collected and stored, and ritual animal sacrifice occurred—evidenced by faunal remains.
 Another unique aspect of Kirikongo is evidence for a shift in the production of ceramics.
 Around AD 1100, ceramic production seems to have shifted from an unspecialized to a specialized sequence based on a loss of high localized variability.
 In addition to ceramic and architectural data, bioarchaeological analysis has provided strong indications in transitions towards social inequality by AD 1100.
 The most significant evidence is the presence of a system of restricted access and practice of burial actions.
 Subsistence remains demonstrate an economy that emphasized localized opportunistic hunting, presence of certain domesticates, and cultivation of plants.

+The population of Kirikongo dropped precipitously in the 14th century, likely due to the spread of the Bubonic plague.